harbour/core/contrib/gtwvw/doc/intro.en.md

   parameter.

 ### Maincoord Mode
-- In this mode, the coordinates are relative to main window (like Clipper).
+- In this mode, the coordinates are relative to main window (like Cl*pper).
 - All output work in current window, which is internally switched depending of requested row/column position.
 After each operation, current window is reset back to main window.
-Notice that this way MaxRow() and MaxCol() will always return main window's, as they do in Clipper.
+Notice that this way MaxRow() and MaxCol() will always return main window's, as they do in Cl*pper.
 To support this feature, each window keeps records of row and column offset to the main window, specified during window opening.
 - MainCoord Mode is not supported by exported C functions (user must specify which window to write, using coordinates within that window.)
-- MainCoord Mode it was projected to be the quickest way of porting an existing Clipper application to Harbour + GTWVW.
+- MainCoord Mode it was projected to be the quickest way of porting an existing Cl*pper application to Harbour + GTWVW.
 - CurrentWindow is automatically reset to MAIN window during program start and after wvw_nOpenWindow() and after wvw_lCloseWindow().
 - All output oriented GT_FUNC() work on CurrentWindow, which is internally switched depending of requested row,col position.
 After each operation, CurrentWindow is reset back to MAIN window.
-Notice that this way MaxRow() and MaxCol() will always return MAIN window's, as they do in Clipper.
+Notice that this way MaxRow() and MaxCol() will always return MAIN window's, as they do in Cl*pper.
   To support this feature, each window keeps records of Row and Col Offset to the Main Window, specified during Window opening.
   Example: